se-edu/se-book/gatheringRequirements/observation/text.md

 <div id="body">

-Observation of users in their natural work environment is a common technique used to understand the tasks and the environment of the user.
-Interaction logging on an existing system can also be used to gather information about how an existing system is being used.
+**Observing users in their natural work environment can uncover product requirements.** Usage data of an existing system can also be used to gather information about how an existing system is being used, which can help in building a better replacement %%&nbsp;e.g. to find the situations where the user makes mistakes when using the current system%%.

 </div>